dragonfire535/xiao/README.md

 * **illegal:** Makes President Trump make your text illegal.
 * **invert:** Draws an image or a user's avatar but inverted.
 * **kyon-gun:** Draws an image or a user's avatar behind Kyon shooting a gun.
+* **lisa-presentation:** Sends a "Lisa Presentation" meme with the presentation of your choice.
 * **meme-gen:** Sends a meme with the text and background of your choice.
 * **minecraft-skin:** Sends the Minecraft skin for a user.
 * **needs-more-jpeg:** Draws an image or a user's avatar as a low quality JPEG.